ramgopalcheedu/challenges/mobile/README.md

 Also, know that we care more about quality rather than how far you get.
 If you’re not able to finish in 5 hours, please don’t sweat it.

-## Submitting your solution
-You have to options to submit your solutions:

-1. Email the solution to challenges@yieldstreet.com in a zip archive.
-2. If you prefer to use GitHub, fork the `challenges` repo to a **private** repo on your personal GitHub account, and add the following GitHub users as collaborators: `uqbar`, `DavidJ212`, and `wilsontr`.
-Email challenges@yieldstreet.com to let us know the solution has been pushed.

-**IMPORTANT: PLEASE MAKE SURE THE FORKED REPO IS PRIVATE, AND PLEASE DO NOT SUBMIT A PULL REQUEST ON THIS REPO**